zqOuO/GWT/README.md

-# GWT: Gradient Wavelet Transform for Memory-Efficient LLM Training
+# Breaking Memory Barriers: Gradient Wavelet Transform Enhances LLMs Training

-This repo contains the official pre-release version of GWT algorithm for the paper [GWT: Gradient Wavelet Transform for Memory-efficient LLM Training](), and is highly build upon the previous work proposed by [GaLore: Memory-Efficient LLM Training by Gradient Low-Rank Projection](https://arxiv.org/abs/2403.03507) and the [Pytorch wavelet toolbox](https://github.com/v0lta/PyTorch-Wavelet-Toolbox).
+This repo contains the official pre-release version of GWT algorithm for the paper [Breaking Memory Barriers: Gradient Wavelet Transform Enhances LLMs Training](), and is highly build upon the previous work proposed by [GaLore: Memory-Efficient LLM Training by Gradient Low-Rank Projection](https://arxiv.org/abs/2403.03507) and the [Pytorch wavelet toolbox](https://github.com/v0lta/PyTorch-Wavelet-Toolbox).
 Currently, ptwt does not support fp16 format computations, so we made some adjustments to this box.

 <div align="center">
   <img title="Visuliazation the approximate coefficients of 2-level DHT on image (rescaled for visualizability)" img src=".\figures\wavelet_transform_visula_cat.jpg" alt="Image 2" style="width: 800px; margin: 0 auto;">